harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 * [`policy_type`](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#data-ingestion-methods) : `orchestratedScan`, `dataLoad`, or `ingestionOnly`.
 * When [`policy_type`](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#data-ingestion-methods) is set to `orchestratedScan` or `dataLoad`:
-	+ `product_domain` : The fully-qualified URL to the scanner API.
-Such as https://anchore.company.io/api or http://192.0.2.1:8228
+	+ `product_domain` : The fully-qualified URL to the scanner API, for example https://anchore.company.io/api or http://192.0.2.1:8228
 	+ `product_access_id` : Username to log in to the scanner.
 	+ `product_access_token` : The access token to log in to the scanner.
 In most cases this is a password or an API key.
 	  You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue("project.container-access-id")>`.
 For more information, go to [Add and Reference Text Secrets](/docs/platform/secrets/add-use-text-secrets).